theo-gk/xml-feed-for-skroutz-for-woocommerce/README.txt

 == Frequently Asked Questions ==

+ = The automatic XML generation is not working.
+What am I doing wrong? = If you've enabled WP_Cron functionality from the plugin settings, please note that this method can be unreliable for automatic XML generation, especially for larger eshops.
+The way WordPress works, WP_Cron depends on website traffic to trigger scheduled tasks and may not run consistently on busy or low-traffic sites.
+It is generally recommended only for stores with a small number of products.
+ If your store has thousands of products, we highly recommend setting up a real server cron job via your hosting control panel (such as Plesk, cPanel, or similar platforms).
+Server cron jobs provide reliable and timely execution regardless of site traffic and are much better suited for handling large XML feed generation tasks.
+ Please refer to the [Documentation for Developers](https://doc.clickup.com/2582906/p/h/2eubu-58615/d0b94a4b2c5331e/2eubu-58695) for details on configuring a server cron job.

  = I found a bug or something doesn't work.
-How can I get support? = You can post you problem in the [official support forum](https://wordpress.org/support/plugin/xml-feed-for-skroutz-for-woocommerce/), describing your problem with as much details as possible, and maybe incude some error logs, or screenshots of the problem.
+How can I get support? = You can post your problem in the [official support forum](https://wordpress.org/support/plugin/xml-feed-for-skroutz-for-woocommerce/), describing your problem with as much details as possible.
+Please include some error logs, or screenshots of the problem to make the process faster.
 Please wait patiently until you receive our free support for this free plugin.
 We try to reply as soon as possible, but it can take some days in some occasions.

  = If it's so good, why it's free? =